robot297/JAG_10_2019/grades/Lab 9 Questions.md

 # Lab 9: More GUI programs:  Suport Ticket application

-## Problem 1: Support Ticket GUI
+This program adds a GUI to the command line Support Ticket application from a previous lab.

 This program is a prototype to manage IT support tickets for a company.
-Users would call or email a helpdesk to report computer problems, and this program keeps a record of all current problems.
+Users will call or email a helpdesk to report computer problems, and this program keeps a record of all current problems.

 The tickets are assigned a priority between 1-5.
+Tickets need to store the priority, a description of the Task, the person who reported it, and a ticket ID number.

 1 is the most urgent (e.g. all servers down); 5 is the least (e.g. missing mouse mat).
-When a problem is fixed, the ticket is deleted.

-For this problem, create a GUI for the program you built in Lab 7

-### Problem 2:

-Implement a way to add a new ticket.
-Use a GUI component that restricts the priority entered is between 1 and 5.

-### Problem 3:

-Search boxes: by description and by ID

-Show matching tickets in the list

-### Problem 4:

-Delete: user should be able to click on one ticket in the list and click a delete button.

-Use a JOptionPane show input dialog to get the resolution

-remove ticket from list, save in resovled ticket store

-### Problem 5:

-Modify your program so you can save information about deleted tickets.

-Your Tickets should be able to store another date; `resolvedDate`, the date the ticket was closed.
-And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
-This String should be called `resolution`

-Now assume that when users delete a ticket, it has been resolved in some way.
-Either a technician fixed the problem, or the user has figured out how to change their own screensaver, or it’s become a non-issue in some other way.

-Now, when you delete a Ticket, your program should ask the user for the resolution.
-It should store the resolution, plus the current date.
-Now, remove this Ticket from the ticketQueue list.

-And, add the resolved ticket to a new data structure.

-Will you create a new class to manage the list of resolved tickets?
-Re-use TicketStore?
-Or something else?

-You'll need to add some new methods to TicketUI and TicketStore.
-Keep your classes focused on their current roles.

-### Problem 6:

-Re-use the code from Lab 7.

-When the program is closed, all the data is lost.
-Add the ability to save all data to file.
-You can decide how to organize and structure the data in your files.

-Create a new class to manage the file input and output.
-Question_3_Support_Ticket_Manager will use this class when the program starts and ends.

-When the program closes, write out all the data about all open tickets to one file.
-Write all data about tickets that have been resolved in this session, to a separate file.

-Resolved tickets should go into one file, per day.
-This file should have today’s date in the filename.
-Something like `resolved_tickets_as_of_february_20_2014.txt` perhaps?
-If you run the program twice on one day, make sure you don't overwrite existing tickets in that day's file.
-(Hint: you can open a file in append mode).

-Open tickets should go in another file called `open_tickets.txt`.

-### Problem 7:

-When your program opens, it should look for a file called `open_tickets.txt`.
-If this file exists, read in this file, and create ticket objects, and store these in the TicketStore object list so the user can see all open tickets.
+When a Task is fixed, the ticket is deleted and the reason for deleting the tickt is recorded.

+For this Task, you will implement a GUI for the program.

+### Task 1: TicketGUI, Set up priorityComboBox

+Configure priorityComboBox so it contains the choices 1, 2, 3, 4, 5.

+### Task 2: Configure TicketGUI ticketList JList

+Configure `ticketList` so it will be able to display a list of Ticket objects.
+The selection mode should be `SINGLE_SELECTION`.

+### Task 3: Get all the open tickets for ticketList JList

+Ensure that you have provided the methods to read in open Ticket data from `open_tickets.txt`.

+In TicketGUI, Use the manager object to request all the current open Tickets.
+Configure the ticketList to display this list of open Ticket objects.

+### Task 4: Add Ticket

+Implement the add ticket feature in TicketGUI.
+Add a listener to addButton which reads data from descriptionTextField and reporterTextField and priorityComboBox.
+Ensure that all the data needed has been entered.
+If so, create a new ticket and call `manager.addTicket(newTicket)` to request that the new ticket is added to the Ticket store.

+The ticketList JList should update to show all the Tickets, including the new Ticket.

+If data (reporter or description or priority) is missing, display a message dialog to warn the user.
+Do not create a new Ticket.
+Use the showAlertDialog in TicketGUI to show the message dialog.

+### Task 5: Search by ID

+Implement a listener for the `searchIdButton`.
+When this button is clicked, read the text in `idSearchTextBox`.
+Verify data has been entered, and that it is a positive integer.

+If there is no data or the data is invalid (not an integer, or a negative integer) the `ticketList` should show an empty list, and set the `ticketListStatusDescription` JLabel to the String `INVALID_TICKET_ID`

+If the ID is a positive integer then use `manager` to search for the matching ticket.

+If a ticket with this ID is found, display it in the ticketList and set the ticketListStatusDescription to `TICKET_MATCHING_ID`

+If a ticket with this ID is not found, `ticketList` should not show any Tickets and ticketListStatusDescription should be set to `NO_TICKETS_FOUND`

+Do not show any alert dialogs.

+### Task 6: Search by Description

+Implement a listener for the `searchDescriptionButton`.
+When this button is clicked, read the text in `descriptionSearchTextBox`.
+Verify data has been entered.

+If there is no search data, `ticketList` should be empty, and set the `ticketListStatusDescription` JLabel to the String `NO_TICKETS_FOUND`

+If there is search data, then use `manager` to search for the matching tickets.

+If a tickets containing the description are found (remember the search should not be case sensitive), display all the matching Tickets in `ticketList` and set `ticketListStatusDescription` to `TICKETS_MATCHING_DESCRIPTION`

+If no tickets matching this description are found, `ticketList` should not show any Tickets and ticketListStatusDescription should be set to `NO_TICKETS_FOUND`

+Do not show any alert dialogs.

+### Task 7: Delete Ticket

+To delete Tickets, the user will select one Ticket in `ticketList` and click the `deleteSelectedButton` button.

+Add a listener to `deleteSelectedButton` that checks if a Ticket is selected.
+Show an alert dialog with an appropriate message if no Ticket is selected in `ticketList`.

+If a Ticket is selected in `ticketList`, then use TicketGUI's `showInputDialog` method to show an JOptionPane input dialog.

+The user will be able to click the Cancel button, if they don't want to delete/resolve the ticket.
+You should not delete the selected Ticket.

+Or, the user will type in a resolution String and click the OK button.
+Use the String entered to set the resolution of the ticket.
+Also, set the date it was resolved.
+Call manager's resolveTicket to remove this Ticket from the ticket store, and add it to the resolved tickets store.

+You'll need to implemnt

+### Task 8: Save and Quit

+Add a listener to `saveAndQuitButton`.
+This should call the `manager.quitProgram()` method to save all current open and resolved Tickets to files, as implemented in the previous lab.
+ TicketProgram should then exit the program with a `System.exit(0)` call.

+### Task 9: Load Tickets on relaunch

+When your program opens, it should read in open Ticket information from `open_tickets.txt`, if this file exists.
+Your program should provide these to the GUI so all open Tickets are shown in `ticketList` when the program opens.

 You don't need to read in the previous resolved tickets.

-What happens to ticket IDs when the program is closed and opened?
-Make sure they don't reset to 1 when the user restarts the program.
+Ensure that you include your mechanism for generating unique positive integer IDs for your Ticket objects.